 The Wemyss family have been loosely involved with the scotch whisky industry ever since they allowed John Haig to build a distillery on their land back in 1824.
-Over the decades that followed, the connection was maintained through the supply of barley, grown on the family estate, to local distillers.
+Over the decades that followed, this connection was maintained through the supply of barley, grown on the family estate, to local distillers.
 In recent times however, Wemyss’ involvement with the national spirit has become somewhat more direct.

-William Wemyss spent many years in the wine trade, producing in both Australia and Provence, but a life long interest in scotch whisky led him to introduce a new branch of the family business that would focus on bottling spirit sourced from distilleries around Scotland.
+William Wemyss spent many years in the wine trade, producing in both Australia and Provence, but a life long interest in scotch whisky led him to create a new branch of the family business that would focus on bottling spirit sourced from distilleries around Scotland.

-Away from blended malts, Wemyss bottle an ongoing line of single cask, single malt scotch whisky, from a multitude of different distilleries and, with their investment in the Kingsbarns project, they have even begun the transition into distillers in their own right.
+Away from blended malts, Wemyss bottle an ongoing line of single cask, single malt scotch whisky, from a multitude of different distilleries and, with their investment in the Kingsbarns project, they have even begun the transition to distillers in their own right.